 • Enhance the value and enjoyment of Maine woodlands for many generations to come

 with Heather McCargo

-The Coffin Wildflower Reservation in Woolwich is one of nine owned by the New England Wildflower Society.
+The Coffin Wildflower Reservation in Woolwich is one of nine owned by the Native Plant Trust (formerly New England Wildflower Society).
 Hilly woods, a brook, and 1,256 feet of sandy shore and tidal marsh make up the 177-acre area, which borders lovely Merrymeeting Bay, well-known for its diversity of waterfowl.
 Hike the woodland trails along the east side of the bay to a large, old stand of bigtooth aspen and fascinating freshwater estuary plants that are limited to this rare habitat type.

-This program is co-sponsored by the New England Wildflower Society, and will be led by Heather McCargo of Wild Seed Project.
+This program is co-sponsored by the Native Plant Trust and Wild Seed Project, and will be led by Heather McCargo of Wild Seed Project.